 The Budget Office played a critical role in resolving the 2008 financial crisis.
-It analyzed the Troubled Asset Relief Program, better known as TARP, and the American Recovery and Reinvestment Act (ARRA), and sequestration.
+It analyzed the impacts of TARP, American Recovery and Reinvestment Act (ARRA), and sequestration.
 These programs may never have gotten off the ground without CBO's respected analysis.

 How It Affects You

-Before 1920, the President had little to do with the federal budget.
+Before 1920, the president had little to do with the federal budget.
 In 1921, the Budget and Accounting Act required him to submit an annual budget proposal to Congress.
 It created the Office of Management and Budget, which supplied all economic and budget analysis.
 The Act deprived Congress of the power to establish or enforce budgetary priorities.

 In 1974, President Richard Nixon threatened to withhold Congressionally-approved funding for programs he opposed.
-The Congressional Budget and Impoundment Control Act reasserted the legislative branch's control over the budget.

-The Act established a formal budget process.
+In 1975, the Congressional Budget and Impoundment Control Act reasserted the legislative branch's control over the budget.
+It established a formal budget process.
 It created the House and Senate Budget Committees to oversee that process.
 It also created the Congressional Budget Office, which began operating on February 24, 1975.
 Alice Rivlin was its first Director.
-Updated October 8, 2015.